repository-service-tuf/repository-service-tuf/docs/source/devel/design.rst

    * RSTUF is easy to deploy.

-   * RSTUF has API-first design.
+   * RSTUF has an API-first design.

-     - RSTUF is language agnostic, allowing any programming language integration
+     - RSTUF is language agnostic, allowing integration by any programming language

    * RSTUF is process agnostic.